drymi11/aic8800-rpm/README.md

 Use the helper script to generate an RPM that bundles the firmware and RF test utilities.
 The script creates both binary and source RPMs under `dist/rpm`.
+Ensure the standard RPM build tooling is installed (e.g. `rpmbuild`, `make`, `gcc`, and supporting macros provided by your distribution).

 ```
 scripts/install-rpm.sh